Ahsanulhaq9/grammar_fixer_python/README.md

 # grammar_fixer_sentence_correction_python
-Basic grammar fixer for Word files in Python Explanation of the code:
+Basic grammar fixer with sentence correction for Word files in Python Explanation of the code:
 1. We import the necessary modules:
    - `docx` module to work with Word documents.